amulsinfal/Hybrid-selenium-automation-framework-automationexercise.com/README.md

 ---

 ## ⚙️ Jenkins Integration
-I’ve integrated this framework with Jenkins to support automated test execution, both locally and through CI/CD pipelines.
+I’ve integrated this framework with Jenkins to support automated test execution locally.

 ✅ Running Locally in Jenkins (No GitHub Required)
 I’ve configured the project to run directly from my local machine using a Jenkins Maven Project.
 Jenkins picks up the project from my local workspace, runs tests using Maven.  <br>